BLINKSK/Metamorphic-Testing-for-Interpretation-Methods/README.md

 ## Pretrained models
 "Models" published in releases contains pre-trained normal model, backdoor model, and models used in inserting the object, deleting the object (image inpainting).
 ## Results
 The experimental results are massive, and we first put some results images of our paper on the folder "results".
-After that, we will download the experimental data from the server and upload them to Google drive.
-We will release the Google drive URL after uploading.
+After that, we will download the experimental data from the server and upload them to Google Drive.
+We will release the Google Drive URL after uploading.